Jositett/form-weaver-project/docs/QUICK_START_PROMPT.md

 - Only ask for clarification if you encounter blockers or need decisions
 - Follow the priority order in the checklist
 - Update checklists after completing work
+- Check backend/README.md for any new API endpoints or R2 storage capabilities

 **Context Files:**
 - PROJECT_RULES.md - Coding standards and architecture